 Crocidolite – blue in color, very sharp, very fine fibers, and easy to inhale

 Actinolite – often white or green in color, with typically long, thin fibers

 Chrysotile – curled fibers that make them harder to inhale

 Tremolite – color ranges from white to a deep green

 Amosite – gray or brown in color and often straight

 All six types of asbestos are very dangerous if their fibers are broken and inhaled and can cause serious conditions, such as asbestosis, lung scarring, and mesothelioma.
 However, if a person was wrongfully exposed to asbestos, financial compensation might be available to them.

-If you or someone you love has been wrongfully exposed to one of the six types of asbestos, you might be eligible for compensation.
-Contact an experienced asbestos attorney of Williams Hart today by calling us at (888) 380-6376.
+If you or someone you love has been exposed to one of the six types of asbestos, you might be eligible for compensation.
+Contact an experienced asbestos attorney of Williams Hart today to learn more.